List of NCAA men's volleyball programs: Structure

 In May 2023, the Division II East Coast Conference announced it would add men's volleyball and play its first season in 2024.
 Full members Roberts Wesleyan and St. Thomas Aquinas were joined by associates American International and Dominican (NY).
 Alliance had been announced as an associate member, but the university closed immediately before the start of the 2023–24 school year.
 All of the inaugural ECC men's volleyball members started new men's volleyball programs except for American International, which competed as an independent in 2023.
+Mercy, a full ECC member, will add men's volleyball in the 2027 season to bring that sport's membership to five.

 Another Division II conference, the Great Lakes Valley Conference (GLVC), added men's volleyball for the 2026 season.
 Five full GLVC members played men's volleyball in the 2024 season, with Lewis, McKendree, and Quincy in the MIVA and Maryville and Missouri S&T as independents.
-Rockhurst became the sixth GLVC member to sponsor the sport in the 2025 season, and Southwest Baptist will become the seventh in the 2026 season.
-Lewis and McKendree will remain in the MIVA, with the other full GLVC members being joined by former independents Rockhurst and Thomas More plus transitional Division II member Jamestown.
+Rockhurst became the sixth GLVC member to sponsor the sport in the 2025 season, and Southwest Baptist became the seventh in the 2026 season.
+Lewis and McKendree remain in the MIVA, with the other full GLVC members being joined by former independents Rockhurst and Thomas More plus transitional Division II member Jamestown.
+Thomas More would drop men's volleyball after the first GLVC season.